 If you don’t get on with In-laws – set reasonable time limits for visits.

 There’s no point having big arguments over issues involving extended family because no matter what, we are all stuck with them to some degree.
 Maturity, as always, is key and knowing that a person is going to care for their parents and siblings regardless of past issues brings you a step closer to creating peace in family relations.

-If issues arise, or if your partner has done something to hurt you, then make the time to talk it through and give them room to offer an explanation.
-Often time is worth more than money, and money is often something that causes issues.
+If issues arise or your partner has done something to hurt you, then take the time to talk it through and give them room to explain.
+Often time is worth more than money, advises Forbes, and money often causes issues.

 Why Do You Always Need To Be Right?

-Especially if you are arguing over something like the plot line of a TV show or the best way to clean the bathroom.
-Does it really matter?
+Especially if you are arguing over something like the plotline of a TV show or the best way to clean the bathroom, does it matter?
 Is it worth the stress and damage to your relationship?
 Generally speaking, no, it is not.